unique-subedi/active-operator-learning/README.md

 # active-operator-learning

-This repository provides the code for the experiments presented in the paper "[On the Benefits of Active Data Collection in Operator Learning](https://arxiv.org/abs/2410.19725)."
+This repository provides the code for the experiments presented in the paper [On the Benefits of Active Data Collection in Operator Learning](https://arxiv.org/abs/2410.19725).

 Each Python file in this repository is written to be self-contained.
 For example, to implement the estimator alongside the active data collection strategy introduced in the paper for learning the solution operator of heat equations, simply download the file **"linear-estimator-active.py"** from the *heat-equations* directory and run the code.
 With basic Python packages installed, this file will: